I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 Specs: 4GB RAM, 512GB SSD (purchased second hand) Role: All the media stuff

-The SSD makes such a huge difference here.
-No more waiting forever for file operations or dealing with SD card corruption.
-Plus, when Jellyfin needs to transcode something, this box actually has the muscle for it.
+The SSD makes a real difference.
+No more waiting for file operations or dealing with SD card corruption.
+And when Jellyfin needs to transcode, this box can handle it.

 STB TV for Network Services